sohamdata/LiveSyntax/README.md

 - rename the `.env.example` file in the client directory to `.env` then edit it to your liking (see `client/src/libs/socket.ts`)

-Run this command in the root directory
+To start the server and client at the same time, run the following command from the root directory:
 ```bash
 npm run dev
 ```